ufs-community/UFS_UTILS/docs/user_guide.md

   extended Schmidt gnomonic grids, and to compute the equivalent global resolution of a regional grid.

-- nst_tf_chg - Initializes the reference temperature used by the NSST model.

 - orog_mask_tools - Utilities to create land mask, terrain and gravity wave drag fields; set lake fraction and depth; creates an inland land mask.